ntmbayfield/g88-lecture-docs/Node/npm.md

 # Install a Module Locally
 ## `npm install express --save`
+## `npm install express --save-dev`

 ^ installs a new module and saves it to package.json.
-If you leave off the --save then the module will not be saved to the package.json.
+Older versions of npm require --save in order to saved to the package.json.
+Newer versions can ommit it. --save-dev will save to dev dependencies.

 ---